telerik/ajax-docs/api/client/Telerik.Web.UI.RibbonBarTab.md

 ### get_labelElement

-Returns the <a> DOM element containing the Tab's text element.
+Returns the &lt;a&gt; DOM element containing the Tab's text element.

 #### Parameters